 Top 10 Things to do in Iceland

 It wasn’t easy picking just 10 amazing things to do in Iceland.
 With more than its fair share of natural wonders, the Land of Ice and Fire is bursting with adventure potential – whether you’re set on driving the Ring Road, descending into a volcano, spotting a humpback whale or getting into hot water at one of the country’s enticing geothermal lagoons.
 This list is really just a taster.
-For each of the 10 highlights, we’ve suggested a holiday idea (where you will no doubt be inspired by several more highlights).
+For each of the 10 highlights, we’ve suggested an Iceland holiday idea (where you will no doubt be inspired by several more highlights).
 Don’t forget you can also contact our Iceland Travel Specialists to tailor make a holiday that has your very own ‘Top 10’.

 1. Keep watch for the northern lights